chilli007123/Dissertation/Dissertation_MD_FILE.md

 Using this configuration the attacker machine will be able to upload new iterations of any viruses created, in a secure fashion.
 This also replicates how a virus may be downloaded onto a machine in real world scenarios.
 When downloading the payloads, antivirus will be turned off to allow testing to be conducted on whether the payload firstly works and connects back to the attacker machine, doing this will allow more accurate results to be concluded.
 After testing whether payloads run without AV turned on, non-working payloads will be discarded and then AV will be turned on allowing it to detect any payloads that are left on the machine.
 Payloads that remain on the machine will then be tested further on whether they run with AV turned on.
 ## Tools
 In this section I will discuss the tools and methods that will be employed to evaluate how well off-the-shelf tools evade antivirus.
 I have chosen a selection of well known and frequently updated tools for this section, this will hopefully give the best chance at evading antivirus.
+By using off-the-shelf tools we we be able to actively answer one of our research questions being "How well do off-the-shelf tools evade antivirus?" while also uncovering methods that can be used in hand crafted payloads to better stand a chance at evading AV.
 ### Msfvenom
 Msfvenom is probably one of the most well known tools when it comes to generating payloads for platforms such as, Windows, Mac, and Linux machines.
 With many generic payloads within its database, msfvenom is easy to use and can generate payloads to very specific needs.
 With all previous experiments discussed above using msfvenom, it seems the best way to test the effectiveness of Windows Defender is to see how its developed over the years in combatting payloads from this off-the-shelf tool.
 Msfvenom will also be used in conjunction with some of the other tools discussed below, to create payloads where needed.
 ### Veil 3.1